Intermark/Buoy/README.md

 ## Listen for iBeacons

-To begin, `#import <BUOYListener.h>` in the classes you want to use the Listener and it's notifications in.
+To begin, `#import <BUOY.h>` in the classes you want to use the Listener and it's notifications in.
 Buoy works by listening for iBeacons and broadcasting NSNotifications through the `[NSNotificationCenter defaultCenter]` so any of your classes can key in on these and do something with the data.

 #### Set Up